Kurtley Beale

 Kurtley James Beale (born 6 January 1989) is an Australian professional rugby union representative player who has made over 90 national representative appearances in a ten-year playing career at the world-class level.
 He is of Aboriginal descent, has had a long Super Rugby career with the New South Wales Waratahs and has played for the Melbourne Rebels and the Wasps club in England.
 Beale usually plays at full-back or centre but can play fly-half or winger.
-In 2011 Beale received the John Eales Medal, awarded to Australian rugby's Player of the Year.
+In 2011 Beale received the John Eales Medal, awarded to Australian rugby union's Player of the Year.

 Early life

 Beale was born in Blacktown, New South Wales, and grew up at Mount Druitt in Western Sydney.
 In his early years Kurtley played junior rugby league for Western City Tigers, Mt Druitt before converting to rugby union.
-He attended St Joseph's College, Hunters Hill ("Joeys"), where he played in that school's first XV in all three of his senior years.
+He attended St Joseph's College, Hunters Hill where he played in that school's first XV in his last three senior years.
 Beale was selected in the NSW and Australian Schoolboys representative rugby teams between 2004 and 2006.
-In 2006 Beale captained both the Joey's first XV and the Australian Schoolboys side, and regularly attended training sessions with the NSW Waratahs from the age of 15.
+In 2006 Beale captained both the Joeys first XV and the Australian Schoolboys side, and regularly attended training sessions with the NSW Waratahs from the age of 15.
 He signed with the Waratahs while still only a 16-year-old.
 At 17, he attended his first Wallabies training camp, on the invitation of coach John Connolly.